guojin-yan/OpenVINO-CSharp-API/docs/en/windows_install.md

 - **dotnet**

 &emsp;    Dotnet is a compilation platform for the C # language, which can quickly compile C # projects from the command line.
-If using dotnet compilation, OpenVINOSharp can be installed by:
+If using dotnet compilation, OpenVINO™ C# API can be installed by:

 ```
 dotnet add package OpenVinoSharp.win